dradice/athenak-tutorial-gw150914/README.md

 ##### Step 2: Prepare the WorldTube data

+**TODO:** this step is only necessary with newer versions of `SpECTRE` and is currently not working.
+Jump directly to step 3, if you are using version `2024.09.29`.

 The next step is to convert the ADM data to worldtube Bondi-Sachs data.
 This can be done using the `PreprocessCceWorldtube` executable from `SpECTRE`:

 ```bash